41 simple ways to pay less tax

 Our Money MOT will also tell you how you measure up against the thousands of others who have already completed an MOT.
 Finally, and perhaps most crucially, you can sign up to receive our free action plan.
 This plan is delivered via a series of emails (either daily or weekly - you choose) and details the steps you need to take to improve your MOT ratings.
 The best bit is that the plan is personally tailored to you.

 1. Use your annual ISA allowance - Each tax year, you can shelter cash and investments within an ISA to minimise your income tax and capital gains tax (CGT) bills.
-The current ISA limit for the 2024/25 tax year is £20,000 and you can choose between a number of different types of ISA including a cash ISA, a Stocks & Shares ISA, an innovative finance ISA, a Lifetime ISA, or you can invest in a mixture of all of them.
+The current ISA limit is £20,000 and you can choose between a number of different types of ISA including a cash ISA, a Stocks & Shares ISA, an innovative finance ISA, a Lifetime ISA, or you can invest in a mixture of all of them.
 You don’t pay any tax on the interest, dividends, or profits from investments held within an ISA.
-The rules changed slightly for the 2024/25 tax year meaning you can now invest in more than one of each ISA type.
+The rules have changed in recent years, meaning you can now invest in more than one of each ISA type.
 Check out our article 'Can I invest in more than one ISA' for more information.
 As a reminder, ISAs are not exempt from inheritance tax (IHT).

 2. Check your personal savings allowance (and the lesser-known ‘starting savings rate allowance’) - Each year, you can earn up to £1,000 in interest on your savings without having to pay tax on it.
 The allowance is reduced to £500 for higher rate taxpayers and is reduced to zero for those earners that are in the highest tax bracket (known as the 'additional rate').
 The starting savings rate allowance was introduced in April 2015 and is designed to ensure that low earners pay less tax on their savings.
 Depending on your earnings, the starting savings rate allows you to earn up to £5,000 per year in interest without paying any tax, plus you then get the personal savings allowance added on top (£1,000 for basic rate taxpayers and £500 for higher rate taxpayers).
 For more information, see our article "What is the personal savings allowance and how you can boost it by £5,000".